ActionScripted/dotfiles/README.md

 # Setup, Manual

+> [!INFO]
+> These are highly recommended after running the automatic setup.
+You should also look at the shell files and update your email and create `*.secrets.sh`.

 - Fonts:
   - `brew tap caskroom/fonts`
-  - `brew cask install font-fira-code`
+  - `brew install font-fira-code`
+  - `brew install font-fira-code-nerd-font`
   - iTerm2: Preferences > Text > Font: make sure the font and the non-ascii font are set correctly.
 - Illustrator:
   - Need more? http://shspage.com/aijs/en/